SzaszSzilard/Diligent-Test/readme.rst

 or any similar software wich is capable of serving php sites.
 The website currently are using a free mysql database: sql7.freemysqlhosting.net

-It has only one single tablee whit 4 colums:
+It has only one single data table whit 4 colums:

 - id int primary_key auto_increment
 - name varchar 128